2012 Grand National Review and Result

 There was a huge gap back to Swing Bill (tenth) and the other five to complete came home at long intervals after that.
 Of them, the classy Plant Of Sound (twelfth) looked to have a big chance for much of the second circuit, but the marathon trip proved beyond him.
 Calgary Bay (fourteenth) didn’t stay either, whilst The Midnight Club (eleventh) was outpaced and would have preferred softer ground.

-As far as ante-post punters were concerned, the second fence proved both pivotal and expensive as two of the best backed horses in the lead up to the race, Junior and West End Rocker, fell independently.
+The second fence proved both pivotal and expensive as two of the best backed horses in the lead up to the race, Junior and West End Rocker, fell independently.

 Below is our 2012 Grand National race preview and our selections.
 Incredibly, our first five predictions (from six tips) included the actual first four home, who were available at 40/1, 20/1, 22/1 and 18/1 on the morning of the race.